EURO GOVT-Bunds rally as Greek debt talks drag on

 LONDON, Feb 6 German government bonds

-to save Greece from a chaotic default when a 14.5 billion euro
+out to avoid a messy Greek debt default when a 14.5 billion euro

 bond repayment falls due in March, the niggling doubts weighed